Neural Network Structure

 We already know that training a neural network revolves around the following objects:

-- Layers, that is joint into a network or model.
+- Layers, that are joined into a network or model.

 - The input data and consistent targets.

-- The loss function that describes the feedback signal used for learning.
+- The loss function describes the feedback signal used for learning.

 - The optimizer, which determines how learning proceed.